deleonio/poc-flexible-web-application-architecture/README.md

 #### Build

-Use the this command to build the application: `yarn build <framework>`
+Use this command to build the application: `yarn build <framework>`

 For example:
 - `yarn build inferno`